radical-cybertools/radical.analytics/docs/source/duration.rst

     src = 'path/to/client_sanbox'
     session = ra.Session.create(src, stype)

 As seen above, durations measure the time spent by an instance of an entity (local analyses) or a set of instances of an entity (global analyses) between two timestamps.
-For example, staging, scheduling, pre-execute, execute time of one or more compute units; description, submission and execution time of one or more pipelines or stages; and runtime of one or more pilots.
+For example, staging, scheduling, pre-execute, execute time of one or more compute tasks; description, submission and execution time of one or more pipelines or stages; and runtime of one or more pilots.

 We starts with a global analysis to measure for how long all the pilots of our run have been active.
-Looking at the `event model <https://github.com/radical-cybertools/radical.pilot/blob/devel/docs/source/events.md#bootstrap_0sh>`__ of the entity of type ``pilot`` and to ``rp.utils.PILOT_DURATIONS_DEBUG``, we know that a pilot is active between the event ``UMGR_STAGING_OUTPUT`` and one of the final events ``DONE``, ``CANCELED`` or ``FAILED``.
+Looking at the `event model <https://github.com/radical-cybertools/radical.pilot/blob/devel/docs/source/events.md#bootstrap_0sh>`__ of the entity of type ``pilot`` and to ``rp.utils.PILOT_DURATIONS_DEBUG``, we know that a pilot is active between the event ``TMGR_STAGING_OUTPUT`` and one of the final events ``DONE``, ``CANCELED`` or ``FAILED``.
 We also know that we have a default duration with those events: ``p_agent_runtime``.

 To measure that duration, first, we filter the session object so to keep only the entities of type Pilot; and, second, we get the **cumulative** amount of time for which all the pilot were active: